TeamDman/Vehicular-Game-Theory/README.md

 > 2. Does your observation include information about which row it is deciding an action for.
 You are not using framestacking or an rnn policy in your config.
 A pure feedforward policy could not learn to keep track of that information on its own.
 > 3. You want to keep your rewards smaller preferably between 0 and 1.
 Also I have found that I get much better results it I return an instantaneous reward rather than cumulative on each step.
 So for example +/- for the square that was just turned on.
 Then at the end you can supply a terminal reward for the overall score.
 The reason is because targrt values will based on the return which will be a discounted sum of all the rewards in that episode.
 That adds a lot of extra counting of rewards and it makes it harder to distinguish good actions from bad ones (credit assignment).
 > 4. Rllib's implementation of value clipping will Clio if the values loss is greater than 10.
 I would bet, given your rewards, that almost all of your experience steps are bring clipped.
 When a step is clipped, it will not be learned on.
 You can set the vf_clip to float("inf") to disable and see if that makes a difference.
 Whatcha or for Nan's during training if you do that though. (edited)

+## Lessons learned from this experience

+- Python dependency management is evil
+- Python dataclasses are lit
+- Ray RLLib is a great tool for reinforcement learning
+- Canvas is easier than pygame for RL environment rendering
+    - Plays nicer when in remote Jupyter notebooks
+- Reward shaping for RL is hard
+- PPO rewards should be between -1 and 1
+- Matplotlib makes it very easy to visualize data
+- Jupyter notebooks are great for prototyping, but it became necessary to move the environment into a separate file to keep things clean